Airedale Terrier

 - Active individuals or families who enjoy outdoor activities

-- Experienced dog owners who appreciate intelligent, independent breeds
+- Experienced owners who appreciate intelligent, independent breeds

 - People who want a loyal watchdog with a dignified presence